bianca-schulze/u3228460-final-js/readme.md

 ## Challenges
 ### JavaScript
-JavaScript is very new to me, so to achieve what I was able to do took a time, dedication and effort.
+JavaScript is very new to me, so to achieve what I was able to do took a lot of time, dedication and effort.
 It is like trying to learn another language, if you don't fully understand it, it feels impossible to write effectively using the language.
 As a result, I have managed to create some effects with JavaScript, however the code is not as efficient as it could be.

 ### Responsiveness
 I understand the importance of creating responsive websites.
 Unfortunately for this assignment, I needed to spent  majority of my time trying to get the code to work which left me no time to improve the responsiveness and accessibility of the site.